Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-They enjoyed the creativity of this project and they enjoyed being out and about in the community
+Our only somewhat used compost by the school garden.

 Has this kit prompted any new food related initiatives within your school?
-Perhaps linking to our enviro school work and linked to waste free lunches and to reinvigorate this.
+It should have, but not currently.

 Helpful Report